-Today’s modern entertainment cannot be imagined without the movie industry, industry that has not only helped to shaped our popular culture, but also empowered countless artists, crewmen and actors to test the limits of human imagination, emotion and fashion.
-They managed to do so by harnessing all the available technical resources and enabling artists to paint on the canvases that expended in their scope with each passing year for more than a century now.
-Today, just like one hundred years ago when silent movies were popular, films are enable us to dream little more and strive to be better.
+Today’s modern entertainment cannot be imagined without the movie industry, which has helped shape our popular culture and empowered countless artists, crew members, and actors to test the limits of human imagination, emotion, and fashion.
+They managed to do so by harnessing all the available technical resources and enabling artists to paint on canvases that expanded in their scope with each passing year for over a century.

-History of cinema has went through many changes that enabled transformation of the movie industry from the modest beginning with black and white silent films to the point that we can enjoy it today.
+The history of cinema, movies, and the film industry has undergone many changes that transformed the movie industry from the modest beginning with black and white silent films to the point we can enjoy today.

-Producing a film from the ground up has always be a daunting job, and evolution of technology, tastes and film industry enabled creation of much more ambitious projects.
-Find out how films are made today here.
+Producing a film from the ground up has always been daunting, and the evolution of technology tastes and the film industry enabled the creation of much more ambitious projects.
+You can here find out how films are made today.

-Sound era lasted until late 1920s with the tremendous successes of the films of Charlie Chaplin, Ben Huyr, Nosferatu, Battleship Potemkin and others.
-However, revolution in film arrived in 1927 in Warne Bros. film “The Jazz Singer” which marked the beginning of the new era – era of sound.
-From that point on, black and white sound films became immensely popular, birthing new stars and enabling directors and screenwriters to explore advanced techniques of storytelling.
-As the World War 2 faded away in memories, stars like Humphrey Bogart, Audrey Hepburn, Fred Astaire and others ushered new age of Hollywood, that promoted fast paced comedies, musicals, gangster and even few science fiction films.
+The sound era lasted until the late 1920s with the tremendous successes of the films of Charlie Chaplin, Ben Huyr, Nosferatu, Battleship Potemkin, and others.
+However, a revolution in film arrived in 1927 with the Warne Bros. film “The Jazz Singer,” which marked the beginning of a new sound era.
+From then on, black-and-white sound films became immensely popular, birthing new stars and enabling directors and screenwriters to explore advanced storytelling techniques.
+As World War 2 faded away in memories, stars like Humphrey Bogart, Audrey Hepburn, Fred Astaire, and others ushered a new age of Hollywood that promoted fast-paced comedies, musicals, gangsters, and even a few science fiction films.

-As total domination of Hollywood over the entire population of US came to the end with the advent of the television and the government intervention where cinemas were forbidden to be owned by the studios themselves, film industry moved to the more serious themes, advances in storytelling, and actors whose performances blurred the line between protagonists and antagonists.
+As total domination of Hollywood over the entire population of the US came to an end with the advent of television and government intervention where cinemas were forbidden to be owned by the studios themselves, the film industry moved to more serious themes, advances in storytelling, and actors whose performances blurred the line between protagonists and antagonists.

-Carried to the 60s and 70s with the star talent of Marlon Brando, Gregory Peck, and Frank Sinatra, history of film industry again changed with the arrival of fist Blockbuster films (Star Wars).
-And from that moment on, film industry entered into the new age where summer blockbusters fight against winter Oscar contenders for attention of worldwide public.
+Carried to the 60s and 70s with the star talent of Marlon Brando, Gregory Peck, and Frank Sinatra, the history of the film industry again changed with the arrival of the first Blockbuster films (Star Wars).
+And from that moment on, the film industry entered a new age where summer blockbusters fought against winter Oscar contenders for the attention of the worldwide public.